JohanDev115/news-homepage/README.md

 ### The challenge

-Users should be able to:
+Your users should be able to:

-- Distinguish between "unread" and "read" notifications
-- Select "Mark all as read" to toggle the visual state of the unread notifications and set the number of unread messages to zero
 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page
+- Bonus: Toggle the mobile menu (requires some JavaScript)

 ### Screenshot